What do we mean by employee recognition, and why does it matter?

 Once you’ve drafted ideas for potential rewards, it’s easy to get employee preferences by sending a survey and asking everyone to rank the options.
 Giving employees a say in rewards redemption can increase their personal investment in the program and make recognition even more enjoyable.

 When introducing a new system or approach, it’s important that communication around the roll-out is clear and the implementation is as painless as possible.
 Any team participating a new program should be clued in on that program’s purpose, how to use it, and when it will take effect.
-Here are three factors that should be considered when as you’re thinking about implementing or updating a recognition program:
+Here are three factors to consider as you’re thinking about implementing or updating a recognition program:

 Management should be aligned on the program’s purpose, especially when they’re leading the roll-out of the program.
 Teams and employees may start to feel jaded if no one is taking it seriously.
 Imagine being on a team where the manager withholds recognition and doesn’t think it’s important while watching the team next door receive reward after reward—it would be demoralizing.